boschrexroth/ctrlx-automation-sdk/doc/overview.md

 ### Setup App Build Environment

-How to setup a Linux Ubuntu app build environment using a virtual or a real machine is described here: [Setup overview](setup_overview.md)
+How to setup a Linux Ubuntu app build environment using a virtual or a bare-metal machine is described here: [Setup Overview](setup_overview.md)

 ### Samples